aksommerville/egg-202405/README.md

 - - [ ] MacOS.
 - - [ ] Windows.
 - - [ ] Preferred language for Mac and Windows.
-- xxx Call JS from Wasm and vice-versa.
-- - [x] Update lojs with a test of it.
-- - [x] And lowasm
-- - This is more complicated than it sounds.
-Not impossible but lots of effort and risk.
-- - I'm thinking there's not much value in it.
-Developer will write her game in JS or C, why would anybody mix them?
 - [ ] User-supplied HTTP permissions.
 - [ ] User-supplied storage permissions.
 - [ ] Accelerometer input.